CAASM Use Case #6 – Finding rogue devices on privileged networks

 Enter SJULTRA's Cybersecurity Observability Service

-This is where SJULTRA’s CAASM services, powered by Axonius, becomes your digital bouncer.
+This is where SJULTRA’s CAASM services, becomes your digital bouncer.

 It’s like giving your security team x-ray glasses and a guest list for your network.